o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/prefab-override-component-property.png" width="500" alt="Overriding a component property." >}}

-If a component is added as an override, a different blue circle with a plus sign appears instead.
+If a component is added as an override, a different blue circle with a plus sign appears next to the component name instead.

 {{< image-width src="/images/learning-guide/tutorials/entities-and-prefabs/prefab-override-add-component-override.png" width="500" alt="Adding a component as an override." >}}